Shadowsocks-NET/shadowsocks-specs/2022-1-shadowsocks-2022-edition.md

 #### 3.2.3.
 Main Header

 The main header, or message header, is the header at the start of the body.
 The client-to-server message header consists of type, timestamp, padding and SOCKS address.
-The server-to-client message header has an additional client session ID field.
+The server-to-client message header has an additional client session ID field, which maps the server session to a client session.

 ```
 Client-to-server message header: